-Note: It is more accurate to say “cost” here, but “distance” reads much more intuitively.
+Note: It is technically more accurate to say “cost” here, but “distance” reads much more intuitively.
 For most purposes, these are the same.

 The gradient field can be calculated in two ways.
 The “correct” way is to take the 2D derivative of the integration field, similar to an edge detection kernel.
 However, this may lead to an edge case where a unit may move left or right to get closer to its target, but the forces even out and cause it to run into a wall.
 A more practical and performant solution is to reuse data from node records and ignore the integration field entirely.
 This is one case where race conditions are surprisingly useful.

 I implemented flow fields for Lanternbound, a tower defense with free building on a grid.
 This is a good use case since it has enough units that it can’t afford to pathfind for each of them, and the target is stationary (for the most part).

 In practice, units may want to consider more than one target.
 One approach is to create separate parallel grids for each, and have steering blend them every frame.
 However, if all units use the same target prioritization, this can be precalculated on one grid: instead of starting with one entry in the priority queue, add more.